kdoore/1335GitBook/project-3-main-tab.md

 ###Modular Functions for Main Tab Logic
 ###drawPattern function
-The drawPattern function should use a switch-case statement to determine which button is active and then set the corresponding pattern to be the curPattern that will be displayed.
+The drawPattern function should use a switch-case statement to determine which button is active and then set the corresponding pattern to be the curPattern that will be displayed. curPattern is a local variable in drawPatterns that gets set according to the current active button of the buttonGroup within each switch-case statement.
+Since the buttonGroup is initialized to have -1 as the starting value for the activeButton instance variable, we need to keep that in mind when writing the logic to deterime which pattern is initially active.

 ```java